dwyl/flutter-phoenix-channels-demo/README.md

 We've created a simple page
 with a `ListView`
-that will show the list of users connected.
+that will show the list of people connected.
 For now,
 we are just adding `Container`s with sample data.